 All Lyme patients will suffer depression simply from toxin-induced myelin inflammation and subsequent electrical shutdown of the prefrontal cortex.
-Remember the study you sent me from Japan on the congregation of Lyme spirochetes in the PFC, explains somewhat the disparity regarding the most sensitive brain region to Lyme toxins being the 4-second memory, lateral PFC.
-I just started getting PET scans on my Lyme patients, would be a good idea on John, wish we would have gotten it when he first came to me with his toxin-induced frontal lobotomy, would be a great before and after.
+Remember the study you sent me from Japan on the congregation of Lyme spirochetes in the PFC explains somewhat the disparity regarding the most sensitive brain region to Lyme toxins being the 4-second memory, lateral PFC.
+I just started getting PET scans on my Lyme patients, and it would be a good idea for John, I wish we had gotten it when he first came to me with his toxin-induced frontal lobotomy; it would be great before and after.

 However, another caveat.

-Remember, I taught you that recent PET studies in Madrid have proven that the glutamatergic receptors in the PFC are responsible, actually modulate, dopamine release in the nucleus accumbens, therefore, one could argue that if the Quinolinic/Glutamate mimicry is real, the excessive Quinolinic acid production in a Lyme patient would actually increase glutamatergic activation in the prefrontal cortex which would subsequently increase the release of Dopamine to the D2 receptors in the reward center – thereby decreasing depression.
+Remember, I taught you that recent PET studies in Madrid have proven that the glutamatergic receptors in the PFC are responsible, actually modulate, dopamine release in the nucleus accumbens.
+Therefore, one could argue that if the Quinolinic/Glutamate mimicry is real, the excessive Quinolinic acid production in a Lyme patient will increase glutamatergic activation in the prefrontal cortex, which would subsequently increase the release of Dopamine to the D2 receptors in the reward center – thereby decreasing depression.

-WE can test Johnny for Quinolinic acid – would be another biomarker for quantification of Lyme and monitor for reduction as guide to success in eradification.
+We can test Johnny for Quinolinic acid – another biomarker for the quantification of Lyme, and monitor for reduction as a guide to success in the eradication.

-I love my smart patients/ families, you guys never cease to amaze me, are you sure you are just a well read car wash owner?
+I love my intelligent patients/ families; you guys never cease to amaze me, are you sure you are just a well-read car wash owner?

-You can pass this along on your Lyme blog, remember, neuro-immunologists are now suggesting that the immune system is simply an extension of the neurological system – it’s all about brain function!!!
+You can pass this along on your Lyme blog; remember, neuro-immunologists now suggest that the immune system is simply an extension of the neurological system – it’s all about brain function!!!